inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 ![tricolor](/assets/images/tutorials/multicolor_satin/quadricolor.png)

-**Note** For quality embroidery, you must also add pull compensation to... compensate for... the pull!
-Embroidered as is the colors will not look quite joined together, as the stitches distort the embroidery.
-The easiest way is to add a little bit of pull compensation in mm.
-{: .notice--info }

 ## For any number of colors

-To se N colors, choose positive or zero values ​​for the N monochrome parts C1,C2,.....CN and the N-1 two-color parts C1!2, C2!3, ....CN-1!N. The sum of the 2N-1 values ​​must be 100.
+To use N colors, choose positive or zero values ​​for the N monochrome parts C1,C2,.....CN and the N-1 two-color parts C1!2, C2!3, ....CN-1!N. The sum of the 2N-1 values ​​must be 100.

 Prepare a table with N columns